Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 # Auto-WCEBleedGen Challenge-2023
 ## Automatic Detection and Classification of Bleeding and Non-Bleeding frames in Wireless Capsule Endoscopy

-We showcase our solution and subsequent progress for the[Auto-WCEBleedGen Challenge](https://misahub.in/CVIP/challenge.html).
-This challenge provides an unique opportunity to create, test, and evaluate cutting-edge Artificial Intelligence (AI) models for automatic detection and classification of bleeding and non-bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos.
-Our project make us the dataset created by the Auto-WCEBleedGen Challenge Organizers.
-The training dataset encompasses a wide array of gastrointestinal bleeding scenarios, accompanied by medically validated binary masks and bounding boxes.
+We showcase our solution and subsequent progress for the [Auto-WCEBleedGen Challenge](https://misahub.in/CVIP/challenge.html) to create, test, and evaluate cutting-edge Artificial Intelligence (AI) models for automatically detecting and classifying bleeding and non-bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos.
+Our project uses the dataset created by the Auto-WCEBleedGen Challenge organizers.
+The training dataset encompasses various gastrointestinal bleeding scenarios, accompanied by medically validated binary masks and bounding boxes.
 Our objective is to facilitate comparisons with existing methods and enhance the interpretability and reproducibility of automated systems in bleeding detection using WCE data.

 ### Contents
 * [Team members](https://github.com/NPCalicut/Blood/blob/Raghul_branch_1/README.md#team-members)